matuzo/HTMHell/hell/adventcalendar/2025/35/index.md

 I originally wrote this post to point out that native form validation is good enough (lean on the browser!) and that's all you need.
 But after reading about the accessibility issues, I think the right answer is using native form validation as the foundation, and then adding a bit of JS to make it more accessible.

 How do we do that?
-This [Cloud Four series](https://cloudfour.com/thinks/progressively-enhanced-form-validation-part-2-layering-in-javascript/) spells it out nicely, so I won't repeat it here.
+This [post by Cloud Four](https://cloudfour.com/thinks/progressively-enhanced-form-validation-part-2-layering-in-javascript/) spells it out nicely, so I won't repeat it here.
 (If you mainly support evergreen browsers then I wouldn't worry too much about the first part "Removing invalid styles on page load for all browsers" since Chrome has shipped support for `:user-invalid` for [a couple years now](https://caniuse.com/wf-user-pseudos).)

-> I learned a lot from writing this post.
+> Thanks to [Manuel](https://matuzo.at/) for reviewing this post and pointing out the accessibility issues with native form validation.
 I started out thinking the browser gives me all I need for client-side form validation, but learned that the browser provides a good start, but it's not enough by itself.